rybrennan/reach-project/README.md

 INSERT INTO scores (user_id, score, date) VALUES (3, 12, "10/05/2019");

 ```
 Upon receiving a top score, and if the player is a new user, the `insertScore` database method first inserts the player's name into the the `players` table.
-With a successful insert, an object with a property of `insertId` is returned from `mySQL` which is also the player's new `player_id`.
+With a successful insert, an object with a property of `insertId` is returned from `MySQL` which is also the player's new `player_id`.
 We then use this `player_id` to insert the new score into the `scores` table.
 The database `getScoreBoard` method is then run to re-sort the scores and return our newscoreboard to be rendered as soon as the winning game is complete

 ### 1.5.5.
 Deployment to AWS EC2 virtual machine

 Originally I wanted to deploy the database to a seperate virtual machine and have the app access it remotely.
-But it had been a bit since I had to install mySQL from scratch.
+But it had been a bit since I had to install MySQL from scratch.
 I kept running into the dreaded `Access denied for user 'root'@'localhost'`.
 That took a considerable bit of more time than anticipated to get squared away.
 So I just kept it all on one instance.
 That being said, I used an Ubuntu server and cloned down my `08-deployed` branch.
 ![upload](docs_media/ubuntu.png)
 ![upload](docs_media/t2micro.png)